CantoLang/cantolang-site/docs/programmers_guide.md

 * They can be served as web sites.
-* They can contain site-level directives (<code>adopt</code> and <code>extern</code>) that enable access to Fun and non-Fun code outside of the site.
+* They can contain site-level directives (<code>adopt</code> and <code>extern</code>) that enable access to Canto and non-Canto code outside of the site.
 * They cannot directly contain constructions (though they can contain definitions that contain constructions).
 * They can be split across multiple files.